 In August 2014, the FASB published ASU 2014-15 Topics 205-40: Presentation of Financial Statements - Going Concern.
 The standard provides guidance about management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern or to provide related footnote disclosures.
 Effective for years ending after December 15, 2016 and for years and interim periods thereafter.
-The Company continues to evaluate the impact of this accounting standard.
 The impact of adoption of the standard has not yet been determined.

 In July 2015, the FASB published ASU 2015-11: Simplifying the Measurement of Inventory (Topic 330).
-The amendments in this Update more closely align the measurement of inventory in GAAP with the measurement of inventory in International Financial Reporting Standards (IFRS).
-The Board has amended some of the other guidance in Topic 330 to more clearly articulate the requirements for the measurement and disclosure of inventory.
-However, the Board does not intend for those clarifications to result in any changes in practice.
+The amendments in this Update more closely align the measurement of inventory in U.S. GAAP with the measurement of inventory in International Financial Reporting Standards (IFRS).
+FASB has amended some of the other guidance in Topic 330 to more clearly articulate the requirements for the measurement and disclosure of inventory.
+However, the FASB does not intend for those clarifications to result in any changes in practice.
 Other than the change in the subsequent measurement guidance from the lower of cost or market to the lower of cost and net realizable value for inventory within the scope of this Update, there are no other substantive changes to the guidance on measurement of inventory.
 For public business entities, the amendments in this Update are effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
-Early adoption is permitted, including adoption in an interim period.
 All other amendments will be effective upon the issuance of this Update.
 The impact of adoption of the standard has not yet been determined.

 In November 2015, the FASB published ASU 2015-17: Income Taxes (Topic 740).
-The amendment requires that deferred tax assets and liabilities be classified as noncurrent in a classified statement of financial position.
+The amendment requires that deferred tax assets and liabilities be classified as non-current in a classified statement of financial position.
 The amendments in this Update are effective for public business entities for financial statements issued for fiscal years beginning after December 15, 2016, and interim periods within those fiscal years.
-The Company continues to evaluate the impact of this accounting standard.
+The impact of adoption of the standard has not yet been determined.